Supernova calibration by gravitational wave: The uncertainty of Hubble constant

 The above simulation is based on the flat $\Lambda$CDM model with $H_{0} = 67.27$ km/s/Mpc.
-To investigate the impact of the choice of the value of cosmological parameters, we also did the simulation with the cosmological parameters: $H_{0} = 73.00$ km/s/Mpc, and $\Omega_{m0}=0.3166$ \cite{Riess:2020fzl}, and we find that the results are similar.
+To investigate the impact of the choice of the value of cosmological parameters, we also did the simulation with the cosmological parameters $H_{0} = 73.00$ km/s/Mpc and $\Omega_{m0}=0.3166$ \cite{Riess:2020fzl}, and we find that the results are similar.
 For the best scenario, the relative error of $H_{0}$ can be less than $2\%$ with 7 calibrators by LISA or the LISA-Taiji-TianQin network.
 For the random scenario, the relative error of $H_{0}$ can reach below $2\%$ with 13 calibrators by LISA.
 For the worst scenario, the relative error of $H_{0}$ can reach below $2\%$ with 38 calibrators by LISA.
 If we use the LISA-Taiji-TianQin network, the number of calibrators needed to reach $2\%$ accuracy for the random and worst scenarios is 12 and 32, respectively.
+Therefore, the model independent determination of the local Hubble constant from SNe Ia data calibrated by GWs can shed light on the Hubble tension.

 For comparison, we also consider those GWs which calibrate SNe Ia as standard sirens to constrain the Hubble constant.
 Since the redshift of MBBHs is as large as $z\sim 0.3$ for the best scenario, $z\sim 1.3$ for the random scenario, and $z\sim 1.7$ for the worst scenario, we cannot use the cosmographic expansion \eqref{dl*} and a cosmological model must be invoked.
 For simplicity, we consider the constraint on the Hubble constant from the standard siren based on the $\Lambda$CDM model.
 In Fig. \ref{sirenfig}, we show the relative error of $H_0$ determined from $N$ GW standard sirens with LISA.
 The results show that the relative error can reach below 1\% with $N\gtrsim 4$ for all scenarios.
+The result is consistent with that in Ref. \cite{Tamanini:2016zlh,Jin:2023sfc}.
 For the LISA-Taiji-TianQin network, the relative error of $H_0$ is less than 0.1\%.
 As discussed above, the results from GWs as standard sirens depend on cosmological models even though the relative error is much smaller.
-Therefore, the model independent determination of the local Hubble constant from SNe Ia data calibrated by GWs can shed light on the Hubble tension.